GoogleChrome/web.dev/src/site/content/en/lighthouse-accessibility/aria-required-children/index.md

 For example, the `tablist` role must own at least one element with the `tab` role.
-If the required child roles aren't present, screen readers may convey confusing information about your page, like announcing a tab set with no tabs.
+If the required child roles aren't present, assistive technologies may convey confusing information about your page, like announcing a tab set with no tabs.

 ## How Lighthouse identifies missing child roles